 I know you understand that.

-Let’s take a fancy steak house that I like, Ruth’s Chris.
+Let’s take a fancy steakhouse that I like, Ruth’s Chris.
 They have one close to where I live in Irvine California.
-I also found this commercial which will illustrate my point perfectly.
+I also found this commercial which will illustrate my point entirely.

 Let’s Break it Down.